LuukHenk/dotfiles/README.md

 Run this file to start the setup installation

 ### lib/
-**config_file_installer.py**
-This file contains a function for the installation of configuration files in the etc/ folder.
+**config_file_installer.py**: This file contains a function for the installation of configuration files in the etc/ folder.
 The configuration will automatically be updated when altering these files using the magical symlinking (no need to run the config_file_installer.py after altering files etc/)

 ### etc/
 This folder contains configuration files for the terminal and neovim.
 They will automatically be updated when altered after the installation

-#### .bashrc
-The .bashrc contains some shell configuration
+**.bashrc**: The .bashrc contains some shell configuration
 - Case insensitivity
 - Append history rather than overwrite it
 - Autocorrection